 While flying, cellular network connectivity should be selected as preference.
 The WIFI option on the other hand allows setting up local communication between the sensor device and the relay server at home without burdening the mobile data plan.
 This can be used for testing purposes and to download videos from the device (if FlightZoomer Sensorics is used to record videos, the only way to download them is the built-in download functionality).

-5.3.2.2 FlightZoomer Groundstation-app
+4.6.2.2 FlightZoomer Groundstation-app

 The FlightZoomer Groundstation-app will always automatically connect to the relay server with cellular network preference.
 There is no option to choose the network type preference.
-The assumption is that the Groundstation is "mobile" outside of WiFi coverage where the pilot is controlling the aircraft flight.